userjack6880/picluster/content/module-1.md

 [ping](https://linux.die.net/man/8/ping)
 </span>

-The following will need to be done on all nodes (excluding **'pi-hpc-terminal'**) except the storage nodes - those will be preconfigured.
+The following will need to be done on all nodes *except for* the **head node**.
+You can access the rest of the nodes from the head-node by using `ssh` and the hostname of the node (e.g. `pi-hpc-compute01`).
+This section can be destructive, so be sure you are not on the head node when doing these steps.

 The first step will be to remove the local home directory for `admin`: